czarnecki-michal/teonite/README.md

 * There are two tables (based on django models) created by running django migrations:
     * `authors` - with two columns: `id` and `name`, with `id` being the primary key.
     * `articles` - with three columns: `id`, `text` and `author_id`, with `id` being the    primary key, `text` contains article's content and `author_id` is foreign key to `authors` table.

+# GitLab CI

+In order to use GitLab CI runner it has to be turned locally navigating to `gitlab-runner` directory and run command:
+`docker-compose up -d`
+One stage defined in `.gitlab-ci.yml` build docker image and other pushes it to DockerHub.